Rupinderjeet2004/Assignment-1/README.md

 "Assignment-2a"
 1. Used Identity.sql script to create the necessary ASPNET Identity tables in database.
-2.
+2. Configured Identity in Startup.cs.
-  a.)
-Configured Identity in Startup.cs. b.)
    Changed DbContext class so it inherits from IdentityDbContext.

 3. Used Authentication
     a.)
 Register and Login show when the user is anonymous.
 Done